ZRaup/Zachary-Raup/MySQL_port.md

 ### Goal of Project:
-The primary objective of this project is to leverage MySQL queries for in-depth analysis of trends and relationships embedded within the extensive Dognition dataset.
-As a component of the ‘Managing Big Data with MySQL’ course at Duke University, the project emphasizes refining skills in data cleaning, sorting, and implementing sophisticated analytical methodologies using SQL.
-By focusing on these aspects, the queries aim to uncover actionable insights from the dataset, enhancing understanding of behavioral patterns and preferences in dogs based on the collected data.
-This approach not only facilitates practical application of database management techniques but also fosters proficiency in handling and interpreting large-scale datasets effectively.
+The primary objective of this project is to utilize MySQL queries to conduct a comprehensive analysis of trends and correlations within the vast Dognition dataset.
+As part of the ‘Managing Big Data with MySQL’ course at Duke University, the project highlights improving skills in data cleaning, organizing, and applying advanced analytical techniques using SQL.
+By concentrating on these areas, the queries seek to reveal actionable insights from the dataset, deepening the understanding of dogs' behavioral patterns and preferences based on the collected data.
+This approach not only enables the practical use of database management techniques but also develops expertise in managing and interpreting large-scale datasets efficiently.